California wildfire burns out of control but firefighters could get a break when winds diminish

 Power was shut off to nearly 70,000 customers in five counties over the heightened risk of wildfires, Southern California Edison said Thursday.
 More than 250,000 customers were at risk of power shutoffs due to the wildfire concerns, the company said.

 Weber reported from Los Angeles.
-Associated Press journalists Jaimie Ding in Los Angeles; Kathy McCormack in Concord, New Hampshire; and Sarah Brumfield in Washington, D.C., contributed to this report.
+Associated Press journalists Jaimie Ding and Stefanie Dazio in Los Angeles; Ethan Swope in Camarillo, California; Kathy McCormack in Concord, New Hampshire; and Sarah Brumfield in Washington, D.C., contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.